-- The practice offered extended hours on a Wednesday evening until 8.00pm and on Saturday mornings from 9am until 12pm for working patients who could not attend during normal opening hours. - Telephone consultations were also available for those patients who could not attend the practice. - There were longer appointments available for patients with a learning disability. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - The practice took account of the needs and preferences of patients with life-limiting progressive conditions.
-There were early and ongoing conversations with these patients about their end of life care as part of their wider treatment and care planning. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - Patients were able to receive travel vaccines available on the NHS as well as those only available privately/ were referred to other clinics for vaccines available privately. - There were accessible facilities, which included a hearing loop, and interpretation services available.
+- The practice offered extended hours on Saturdays between 9.00am and 1.00pm for working patients who could not attend during normal opening hours. - The practice made use of the local community transport service to assist patients who had difficulty attending the practice. - There were longer appointments available for patients with a learning disability.
+A member of the patient participation group told us that the provided excellent care to this group of patients. - Home visits were available for older patients and patients who had clinical needs which resulted in difficulty attending the practice. - The practice took account of the needs and preferences of patients with life-limiting progressive conditions.
+There were early and ongoing conversations with these patients about their end of life care as part of their wider treatment and care planning. - Same day appointments were available for children and those patients with medical problems that require same day consultation. - The practice sent text message reminders of appointments and test results. - Patients were able to receive travel vaccines available on the NHS as well as those only available privately. - There were accessible facilities, which included a hearing loop, and interpretation services available.
+The practice used a consent form for patients who wished to bring a family member or friend as an interpreter, which both would sign to confirm the interpretation was accurate. - The practice patient population had a high proportion of patients who did not speak English as a first language.
+Additional languages spoken by the staff team included farsi, urdu, hindi and gujarati. - The practice had submitted a bid to the North West London Transformation Fund to receive funding to improve the premises, in particular the first floor reception area which was used by three other practices and would regularly become overcrowded.